 15. Surpress food cravings - Peppermint has always been used in after dinner teas and chocolates as it not only helps with digestion but also affects the brain's satiety centre; helping you feel more content after a meal.

 Peppermint oil's main components are menthol and menthone.
 Other constituents found in the oil are menthyl acetate, 1,8-cineole, limonene, beta-pinene, and beta-caryophyllene.

 Avoid peppermint when pregnant or breastfeeding.
 Use only pure top quality peppermint essential oil and avoid synthetic diluted versions.
-At Orli we recommend Earth Yard's range of certified organic, single origin essential oils.
+At Orli we use certified organic peppermint oil in Eau Well fragrances, The All Spritz and the Orli Shampoo.